×

 What are the schools in Belize like?

 "It is a great opportunity for small class sizes with a diverse background of students.
-The school values diversity and helps children understand the value in every child," explained one expat living in San Pedro Town, Belize.
+The school values diversity and helps children understand the value in every child," wrote an expat with kids at Ambergris Caye Elementary School in San Pedro Town.

 "Belize has a range of international and bilingual schools with high quality educational standards.
 The best international schools in Belize include the Saint John's College in Belize City and the New Horizons Academy in Corozal Town.
 Both offer modern and up-to-date teaching programs, as well as small classroom sizes, enabling teachers to provide a highly personalized learning experience for each student.
 The bilingual schools in Belize, such as Belizean Dreams Academy and the Monte de Luz Belize Spanish Immersion School, are just as impressive in providing an immersive and interactive education.
-These schools foster a deep appreciation of the diversity of Belize by offering both English and Spanish programs, allowing students to understand the local culture while gaining an impartial view of the world," said one parent with children at in .
+These schools foster a deep appreciation of the diversity of Belize by offering both English and Spanish programs, allowing students to understand the local culture while gaining an impartial view of the world," commented one expat when asked about in Belize.

 Is the cost of living in Belize high?